ambarishg/ambarishg.github.io/_posts/2017-10-07-austin-bikeshare.md

-A detailed report[Austin Bike Share Analysis](https://www.kaggle.com/ambarish/austin-bike-eda-heatmaps-timeseries) has the complete Data Visualization with Maps.
+A detailed report [Austin Bike Share Analysis](https://www.kaggle.com/ambarish/austin-bike-eda-heatmaps-timeseries) has the complete Data Visualization with Maps.